Highlands of Gjakova: Bytyqi

 The Bytyqi tribal territory is situated in the southeastern Gjakova Highlands.
 It borders Gashi to the northwest, Krasniqi to the southwest, Hasi to the south and Morina to the east.
 Bytyqi territory consists of a plain surrounded by low hills and the high mountain pastures of Sylbica.
-The tribe traces their lineage back to the ancestral father Lekë Bytyqi, who initially hailed from the are around Koman, but another similar legend traces them back to the Shkreli tribe.
+The tribe traces their lineage back to the ancestral father Lekë Bytyqi, who initially hailed from the area around Koman, but another similar legend traces them back to the Shkreli tribe.
 Their settlements within the Gjakova Highlands include: